soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 > Note: Applying a function with more arguments than it expects is a type error.

-Since the `.` operator takes at least the number of arguments we supply, we continue to the next phase of type-checking: matching the types of the inputs with the types of the expected inputs (from the type signature of the operator).
+Since the `.` operator takes at least the number of arguments we supply, we continue to the next phase of type-checking: matching the types of inputs with the types of the expected inputs (from the type signature of the operator).

-When we match two types, we are checking for *equivalence* between them.
+When we match two types, we check for *equivalence* between them.
 There are a few possible scenarios here:

 1. When the two types are **concrete** (as opposed to type variables) and **simple**, like `Int` and `Bool`, we check if they are the same.
-If they are, they type check and we continue.
+If they are, they type check, and we continue.
-   If they aren't, they don't type check and we throw an error.
+   If they aren't, they don't type check, and we throw an error.
-2. When the two types we match are more **complex** (for example both are functions), we try to match their inputs and outputs (in case of functions).
+2. When the two types we match are more **complex** (for example, both are functions), we try to match their inputs and outputs (in the case of functions).
 If the inputs and outputs match, then the two types match.
-3. There is a special case when one of the types is a **type variable** - in this case we treat the matching process like an equation and we write it down somewhere.
+3. There is a special case when one of the types is a **type variable** - in this case, we treat the matching process like an equation and write it down somewhere.
    The next time we see this type variable, we *replace it with its match in the equation*.
    Think about this like *assigning* a type *variable* with a *value*.